 COMPLETED.
 The Jefferson County LEPC conducted a commodity flow study in 2007.
-Using the results of the study, the LEPC decided to develop a Propane Risk Assessment, which was completed in 2008 and 2009.
-The Commodity Flow Study was updated in 2012.
+Using the results of the study, the LEPC decided to develop a Propane Risk Assessment, which was completed in 2008 and

+2009.
+The Commodity Flow Study was updated in 2012 and again in 2016.
 A new Hazardous Materials Response Plan was developed and exercised by the LEPC in 2013.